How To Test The Throttle Position Sensor (1992-1995 1.5L Honda Civic)

 This throttle plate angle signal is a voltage signal that increases from about 0.4 Volts DC to about 4.5 Volts DC at the throttle plate's wide open throttle (WOT) position.

-Since the TPS is a critical sensor for the engine management, when it fails you'll see the following trouble code lighting up the check engine light on your 1.5L Civic's instrument cluster:
+Since the TPS is a critical sensor for the engine management, when it fails, you'll see the following trouble code lighting up the check engine light on your 1.5L Civic's instrument cluster:

 • Code 7: Throttle Position Sensor.

-Terminal Wire Description
+Pin Wire Description

-1 YEL/WHT 5 Volts
+1 Yellow with white stripe (YEL/WHT) 5 Volts

-2 RED/BLU Throttle Position Signal
+2 Red with blue stripe (RED/BLU) Throttle Position Signal

 Where To Buy The TPS And Save